EFabrizioGC/Movie-App/README.md

 <img src="https://media.discordapp.net/attachments/898595001624322120/925214909149630545/unknown.png">

 ## 2. Back-end
-- Write a module that helps to use the API through all the laravel application.
+- Write a module that helps to use the API from Themoviedb through all the laravel application.
 - Write clean, reusable and well formatted code.
 - Test your API using PHPUnit or Pest.